Christian Eriksen emergency "reminded us the important things in life"

-Denmark head coach Kasper Hjulmand is, first and foremost, thankful for the health and hopeful recovery of Christian Eriksen following the Danish star’s mid-game medical emergency on Saturday, as well as slightly perplexed by the decision to continue and complete the game less than two hours later.
+Kasper Hjulmand is, first and foremost, thankful for the health and hopeful recovery of Christian Eriksen following the Danish star’s mid-game medical emergency on Saturday, but Denmark head coach has now revealed that he regrets his team’s decision to continue and complete the game less than two hours later.

 [ MORE: EURO 2020: How to watch, schedule, odds, predictions & more ]

+As for the mental state of his players going forward, with two more games still to play in the group stage, Hjulmand knows a difficult challenge still lies ahead.

+“I get the feelings from the players that maybe the time is too short to try to play football again, but maybe we can use it as a force to get together and try to go out and do our best in the next match.”

-Speaking after the game, the only topic which seemed to matter was the fact that Christian Eriksen, a teammate, friend, partner and father to so many, was stable and aware in the hospital, which Hjulmand declared, “the most important thing in life.”
+Speaking after the game on Saturday, the only topic which seemed to matter was the fact that Christian Eriksen, a teammate, friend, partner and father to so many, was stable and aware in the hospital, which Hjulmand declared, “the most important thing in life.”

 As for the decision to resume the game upon receiving word of the status of Christian Eriksen, Hjulmand, in tears as he spoke, revealed that some of his players were “completely done … emotionally done and emotionally exhausted” before and after retaking the field in Copenhagen — quotes from the BBC: